 His original plans included two separate buildings for the House of Representatives and the House of Lords, but for practical and financial reasons, it was decided to house both chambers in one building.

 The “Athena Fountain” in front of the parliament was erected several years after the parliament building’s construction, creating an urban complex that gives the impression of being in the city center of ancient Athens.

 Vienna, Austria is also home to a historic Greek community.
 When we consider key communities of the Greek Diaspora, Vienna rarely comes to mind.
 However, if we are to consider historically significant communities for modern Hellenism, the Austrian capital should certainly be on the shortlist with its own Greek enclave, Little Greece.

-The Vienna Greek school is older even than the Greek state itself, being founded in 1804.
+The Vienna Greek school is even older than the Greek state itself, having been founded in 1804.

 Aside from the educational efforts that were ongoing since that time, Vienna is where the Greek language first appeared in print in the modern world.

 The actual site of the first Greek printing press is gone.
 Still, within the Greek Quarter, a stately baroque Viennese building houses the second Greek printing press, where Rigas Pheraios, the protomartyr of Greek Independence, edited the Greek newspaper Ephimeris.